 Ridge deformities of the upper and lower jaw can leave you with inadequate bone and tissue thickness for either an aesthetic and functional bridge or dental implant restoration.
 The defects may have been caused by trauma, developmental defects, periodontal disease and wearing dentures.

-Ridge augmentation procedures have been shown to greatly enhance the cleansability and appearance of your restorations.
+Ridge augmentation procedures have been shown to greatly enhance the cleanability and appearance of your restorations.
 They increase your chance for long-term successful dental implants, both aesthetically and functionally.

-Bone grafting can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.
+Dental Bone grafting procedure can repair implant sites with inadequate bone structure due to previous extractions, gum disease or injuries.

 Major bone grafts are typically performed to repair defects of the jaws.
 These defects may arise as a result of traumatic injuries, tumor surgery, or congenital defects.

 Large defects are repaired using the patient’s own bone.
 This bone is harvested from a number of different sites depending on the size of the defect.
 The skull (cranium), hip (iliac crest), and lateral knee (tibia) are common donor sites.
 These procedures are routinely performed in an operating room and require a hospital stay.